1backend/1backend/README.md

 ## Overview

-1Backend reimagines software development for the AI era.
-It lets you build modern distributed applications fast, without getting slowed down by infrastructure in the early stages.
-It’s a full platform: a framework, a proxy (edge, reverse, and more), and much more.
-It manages authorization and user accounts, microservice communication, microfrontend routing, email delivery, and many other core parts of modern app development.
+1Backend is a full-stack platform for the AI era.
+It lets you build distributed applications fast, without early infrastructure overhead.
+It’s a framework, proxy, and runtime that handles auth, user accounts, microservice and microfrontend routing, email, and more.

 It can run and program LLMs inside containers.
-It’s zero-trust, zero-config, and includes its own ORM, allowing development even without a database.
+Zero-trust, zero-config, with its own ORM for development even without a database.

-It’s multitenant—host multiple apps, websites, or projects on one installation.
-In effect, it serves as a distributed operating system for your applications.
+It’s multitenant—host multiple apps or sites on one install.
+In essence, a distributed operating system for your applications.

 ## Launching the server